sdesa/powerbi-app/README.md

 # Prerequisite

-For the sample to run and render the report, there needs to be an Azure Function app "powerbifunctionapp" that you need to have running on the default 7071 port.
+For the sample to run and render the report, there needs to be an Azure Function app [powerbi-app-functions](https://github.com/sdesa/powerbi-app-functions) that you need to have running on the default 7071 port.

 # Blog